 What’s your style?
 Consider finding RGB lighting options if you want a traditional room to play video games.
 The alternating colors would add a retro feel to your setup, which would be perfect if your game room would house numerous retro consoles and games.
 You could have color-changing lightbulbs, just if you want to opt for regular lighting for something more traditional, like board games with your family or friends.

 Recessed lighting is also an excellent option, as it adds a sleek look to your room without taking up floor space as lamps would.
-You could use smart outlets and a Google Assistant or Amazon Alexa to control whether the lights are on, off or dimmed.
+You could use smart outlets and Google Assistant or Amazon Alexa to control whether the lights are on, off or dimmed.
 Impress your guests with futuristic lighting that won’t cast a glare on your screens or take up space better used for your collection.

 3. Consider a Kitchenette